whitewind664/sdp/summaries/sprint10.md

 - To improve: I'm very happy with my work this week.
 Despite being overworked in several other projects including this one I managed to get everything done this week, unlike last week!
 If I'm nitpicky I would say starting to work earlier but I never had the possibility to do that.

 ## Wengle, Erik Alessandro
-- Done:
+- Done: The bluetooth branch was finally merged, but it lacked tests which I started writing.
-- Went well:
+- Went well: The bluetooth branch was finally merged!
-- To improve:
+- To improve: I need to tackle smaller features so I can merge at the end of the week.

 ## Overall team (Scrum Master)
 - Done: Held two short meetings, coordinated about current and future tasks.